 This article briefly outlines a general definition of art and the main approaches of art theory andpractice.
 It then illustrates how those approaches coherently fit together via the four quadrants of AQAL theory.
 The article concludes that Integral Art preserves the important truths of these approaches (while negating their more extreme versions).
 Therefore, nothing short of an Integral approach will suffice in both tuning artists to their fullest expression and reminding critics of their widest embrace.

-Become a member today to listen to this premium podcast and support the global emergence of Integral consciousness
+Become a member today to access this Journal article and support the global emergence of Integral consciousness

 Receive full access to weekly conversations hosted by leading thinkers

-Receive full access to the growing Integral Life Practice library
+Receive full access to the growing Journal of Integral Theory & Practice library

 Courses & Products

-20% discount off all products and courses from our friends and partners
+Get unlimited 20% discount off all products and courses from our friends and partners